Blood of the Samurai: Production

-Yamasato was inspired by the Japanese tokusatsu franchise Kikaider and subconsciously included homage to it that he only recognized later after others had pointed it out.
+Yamasato was inspired by the Japanese tokusatsu franchise Kikaider and subconsciously included homage to it that he only recognized later after others pointed it out.
 Screaming Mad George did special effects for the film.

 Release

 Blood of the Samurai premiered at the Hawaii International Film Festival on November 3, 2001.
 Cinema Epoch released it on DVD in the US on June 4, 2013.

 Reception

 Reviewing a rough cut of the film, Gary C. W. Chun of the Honolulu Star-Bulletin wrote that although the film start off well, the acting and writing are sub-par.
 Chun later labeled his review as an attempt to humorously critique the film.
 Albert Lanier of Ain't It Cool News called it "a cheesy, low budgeted, over-the-top b-movie that works like a charm".
-Stina Chyn of Film Threat rated it 4/5 stars and wrote that the film's action sequences make up for the occasional technical errors.
+Stina Chyn of Film Threat rated it 4/5 stars and wrote that the action sequences make up for the occasional technical errors.
 Jeremy Blitz of DVD Talk rated it 2/5 stars and wrote, "While there are elements that are impressive in isolation, the whole doesn't work."

 It received the Hawaii Film & Videomaker Award at the HIFF and a Telly Award.